mologie/nicecmd/README.md

 unrelated state of various subcommands.
 Likewise, you could access another command's variables, despite them being uninitialized.

-With `nicecmd` all configuration is in a struct, and you get an immutable copy of it to work with.
+With `nicecmd` all configuration is in a struct, and you get a private copy of it to work with.
 This avoids global variables for parameters.

 ### Sub-commands